duttaprat/server_setup/README.md

       ```
       In this case the port number is **8999**.
 You can use 8999 or your own port number(like **8080**).

-   *  Once you login into the remote server
+   *  Once you login into the remote server, try following command
       ```
       jupyter lab --ip 0.0.0.0 --port 8999 --no-browser --allow-root
       ```
+   *  Then, open browser in your laptop and write `localhost:8999`.
+The jupyter lab is now on.